The official American supergroup. For the main character page, see here.

 - Weaksauce Weakness:

 - For Sydney, it's mittens.
 At least, that's the only aspect of the problem she's recognized; if something cut off or removed her hand, or otherwise rendered her unable to hold the orbs, she would also be screwed.
-(Though it has been noted that mittens, or being disarmed, would not render her completely helpless, as she would still be able to use her orbs as bludgeoning tools, since they respond to her mental commands — a trick she's used more than once.)
-She also gets a good laugh from the rest of the team when she enthusiastically informs them that she's not bulletproof — though there may be a touch of Fridge Horror there too, when one considers that she may have actually tested the red and green orbs for invincibility by having guns shot at her.
+(Though it has been noted that mittens, or being disarmed, would not render her completely helpless, as she would still be able to use her orbs as bludgeoning tools since they respond to her mental commands — a trick she's used more than once.)
+She also gets a good laugh from the rest of the team when she enthusiastically informs them that she's not bulletproof.

 - She has also learned that having her hands held shut is a weakness — she has to hold her orbs to use her powers — just touching her fingertips isn't enough.

 - She literally cannot be separated from her orbs by more than five feet or so, which means that if the orbs are somehow tethered down or placed in a sealed container that she can't carry with her, she is effectively trapped where they are.
-This also works in reverse — if she is stuck in one location, the orbs cannot be moved more than five feet or so away from her.
+This also works in reverse — if she is stuck in one location, the orbs cannot be moved more than five feet or so away from her (even for someone with Maxima's level of Super Strength).

 - Wounded Gazelle Gambit: Masterfully (and hilariously) pulled off by Sydney on this page.